 FIPCC 2019 Facilitator Recruitment:

 University of Minnesota is committed to providing interprofessional learning opportunities throughout the Academic Health Center.
 In keeping with this commitment, we work with many dedicated AHC faculty facilitators, community facilitators, as well as advanced AHC student facilitators to facilitate interprofessional discussions and active learning activities for this Phase I course.

-To ensure FIPCC facilitators are prepared for FIPCC small group discussions and exercises, each facilitator is highly encouraged to attend one of the in-person interprofessional facilitation training sessions.
+To ensure FIPCC facilitators are prepared for FIPCC group discussions and exercises, each facilitator is highly encouraged to attend one of the in-person interprofessional facilitation training sessions.

-FIPCC facilitators are given customized access to the AHC 1Health data management system.
+FIPCC facilitators are given customized access to the 1Health Database.
 Throughout the FIPCC course, this database will allows facilitators to:

 - View course assignment information